NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 DEM should not differ from the reference DEM by more than 1-2 meters.

-It is also suggested to produce produce a maximally-list mosaic, as in :numref:`sfs_validation`.
+It is also suggested to produce produce a maximally-list mosaic, as in :numref:`sfs_registration_validation`.
 This should not look too different if projecting on the initial guess DEM or on the refined one created with SfS.